samirhinojosa/blog-code-examples/README.md

 2. Connect to the EC2 instance using SSH
 3. Set up GitHub
 4. Set up Miniconda
-5. Set up an S3 storage
+5. Set up an S3 storage<br>
-5.1 Set up an S3 storage
+5.1.
+Set up an S3 storage<br>
-5.2 Creating an IAM user
+5.2.
+Creating an IAM user<br>
-5.3 Connect to the S3 storage from the EC2 instance
+5.3.
+Connect to the S3 storage from the EC2 instance
 6. Last configurations